 1 cup of thick sweet mango puree can be stirred in the cooled custard to make mango custard.
 I haven’t tried with any other fruits yet.

-- 2 or 2 ½ tablespoons custard powder or corn starch or arrowroot powder
+- 3 tablespoons custard powder (or cornstarch or arrowroot powder)

 Fruits of your choice (about 2 cups, use as desired)